Aliases for ANK3 Gene

 GeneCards Summary for ANK3 Gene

 ANK3 (Ankyrin 3, Node Of Ranvier (Ankyrin G)) is a Protein Coding gene.
 Diseases associated with ANK3 include mental retardation, autosomal recessive, 37 and intellectual disability-hypotonia-spasticity-sleep disorder syndrome.
-Among its related pathways are Transport to the Golgi and subsequent modification and Developmental Biology.
+Among its related pathways are Proteoglycans in cancer and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include structural constituent of cytoskeleton and protein binding, bridging.
 An important paralog of this gene is TANC1.

 UniProtKB/Swiss-Prot for ANK3 Gene